Apply many-to-many relationships in Power BI Desktop

 Let's say you define the new Sales table as the combination of all States here, and we make it visible in the Fields list.
 The same visual would display State (on the new table), the total Population, and total Sales:

-Use a relationship with a many-many cardinality instead of the workaround
+Use a relationship with a many-to-many cardinality instead of the workaround

 You can directly relate tables, such as the ones we described earlier, without having to resort to similar workarounds.
 It's now possible to set the relationship cardinality to many-to-many.
 This setting indicates that neither table contains unique values.
 For such relationships, you may still control which table filters the other table.
 Or you can apply bidirectional filtering, where each table filters the other.